kgisl/pythonFDP/notes/InsertSortTDD.md

 print("Time taken", timeit.default_timer() - start)
 ```

-## Create a sorted list containing numbers from 0 to 6.
+## 0 Create a sorted list containing numbers from 0 to 6.
  - Draw a representation diagram of the list, indicating values and indexes corresponding to the values
  - Take the 3rd element and the last element and multiply them.
 Write code that does this.

-## Insert the `element  3.5` into the sorted list at index 4
+## 1 Insert the `element  3.5` into the sorted list at index 4
  - Draw a representation diagram of the list, indicating values and indexes corresponding to the values
  - What is the python code which will achieve this?
 Print the list before the insertion and print the list after the insertion
  - Try doing the above step using `enumerate` to display the index and value pairs and validate your diagram with it
 ##

-## Place the last element `3.5`in an `almost` sorted list into the list at index 4
+## 2 Place the last element `3.5`in an `almost` sorted list into the list at index 4
  - Build a sorted list containing numbers 0 to 6.
 Append 3.5 into the list at the very end.
  - Draw a representation diagram for the above list
  - Write Python code to remove `3.5` from its current location and then insert it at index 4.
 Print the list before and after insertion.

-## Place the last element `2.5` in an `almost` sorted list into the list at the appropriate index so it fully sorted
+## 3 Place the last element `2.5` in an `almost` sorted list into the list at the appropriate index so it fully sorted
   - Build a sorted list containing 0 to 6.
 Append `2.5` into the list at the very end.
-  - Write pseudocode for determining how to find the index at which it needs to be inserted
+  - In your notebook, write pseudo-code for determining how to find the index at which it needs to be inserted.
+	  - Convert the pseudo code into Python code.
+	  - Print the list before and